-3. Balancing Lifestyle Change With a Healthful and Successful Recovery at once.
+3. Balancing Lifestyle Change With a Healthful and Successful Recovery

+Clients may have different approaches to the goal of eliminating compulsive behaviors from their lives.
+Some people find that it is easier to make sweeping changes all at once.
+They figure they already are girding themselves to do something difficult, so they might as well tackle all their compulsive behaviors at once.
 Other people need to make changes gradually, one or two at a time.
 For them, the thought of trying to eliminate all their compulsive behaviors at once is overwhelming.
 Clients need to work toward the goal of eliminating their compulsive behaviors in a way that is comfortable for them and allows them to keep their lives and recovery in balance.